 Despite the war, the government of Ukraine allocated up to UAH2.8 billion (approximately USD67 million) for the support and development of the IT sector.
-The funds will be administrated by the Ukrainian Startup Fund and will be used to support the most vulnerable sector - startups.
+The funds will be administrated by the Ukrainian Startup Fund and will be used to support the most vulnerable sector - start-ups.
+The Fund has already invested more than USD6 million in more than 250 start-ups in Ukraine and Eastern Europe.

 In addition, the European Commission launched a EUR20 million support programme for the IT community in Ukraine.
 This initiative will be implemented by amending the European Innovation Council work programme.
-It will allow support for at least 200 Ukrainian start-ups with up to EUR60,000 grants.
+It will allow the support of at least 200 Ukrainian start-ups with up to EUR60,000 grants.
 The programme will also include advisory services aimed at integration into the European innovation ecosystem, opening new markets and attracting new financing.